Man and Superman: Productions

+In 1905, the Hudson Theatre produced the play for 192 performances.
+Produced by Charles Dillingham.

-In 1917 the Abbey Theatre produced the play for 7 performances.
+In 1917, the Abbey Theatre produced the play for 7 performances.
 The production was directed by J. Augustus Keogh.

-In 1925 the Abbey Theatre produced the play for 7 performances.
+In 1925, the Abbey Theatre produced the play for seven performances.
 The production was directed by Michael J. Dolan.

-In 1927 the Abbey Theatre produced the play for 7 performances.
+In 1927, the Abbey Theatre produced the play for seven performances.
 The production was directed by Lennox Robinson.

-In 1946. the BBC Third Programme broadcast the entire play for the first time.
+In 1946, the BBC Third Programme broadcast the entire play over the wireless for the first time.
 The production was directed by Peter Watts.
 It starred John Garside, Leonard Sachs, Sebastian Shaw, Grizelda Hervey amongst others.

-In 1968 the BBC adapted the play for television as a Play of the Month.
+In 1968, the BBC adapted the play for television as a Play of the Month.
 Only a short sequence from this play still exists.

-In 1977–1978 the RSC produced the play at London's Savoy Theatre.
+In 1977–1978, the RSC produced the play at London's Savoy Theatre.

 In 1981, London's National Theatre staged a production, with the "Don Juan in Hell" act included, directed by Christopher Morahan and starring Daniel Massey as Jack Tanner and Penelope Wilton as Ann Whitefield.

+In 1982, director David Wheeler staged a production at the Charles Playhouse in Boston, starring Richard Jordan and Diane Salinger.
+During rehearsals, the play was gradually whittled down to a three-hour length, but the "Don Juan in Hell" sequence survived intact.

 In 1982, a television version with Peter O'Toole in the starring role and Barry Morse as The Devil was first broadcast in the United Kingdom.

 In 1990, South Coast Repertory in Costa Mesa, California staged a production, with the "Don Juan in Hell" act included, directed by Martin Benson and starring John de Lancie as Jack Tanner and his wife Marnie Mosiman as Ann Whitefield.

-In 1996, to celebrate BBC Radio 3's 50th Anniversary, Sir Peter Hall directed an audio production with Ralph Fiennes as Jack Tanner, Judi Dench as Mrs. Whitefield, John Wood as Mendoza, Juliet Stevenson as Ann Whitefield, Nicholas Le Provost as Octavius Robinson and Jack Davenport as Hector Malone.
+In 1996, to celebrate BBC Radio 3's 50th Anniversary, Sir Peter Hall directed an audio production with Ralph Fiennes as Jack Tanner, Judi Dench as Mrs. Whitefield, John Wood as Mendoza, Juliet Stevenson as Ann Whitefield, Nicholas Le Prevost as Octavius Robinson and Jack Davenport as Hector Malone.

-In 2012, the Irish Repertory Theatre and Gingold Theatrical Group presented a revival directed and adapted by David Staller.
+In 2012, the Irish Repertory Theatre and Gingold Theatrical Group presented a revival directed and adapted by David Staller and starring Max Gordon Moore as Jack Tanner.

 In 2015, London's National Theatre staged a production, with the "Don Juan in Hell" act included, directed by Simon Godwin and starring Ralph Fiennes as Jack Tanner and Indira Varma as Ann Whitefield.

-In 2019 Canada's Shaw Festival staged the full production with Martha Burns as Mendoza/The Devil, Gray Powell as Jack Tanner and Sara Topham as Ann.
+In 2019, Canada's Shaw Festival staged the full production with Martha Burns as Mendoza/The Devil, Gray Powell as Jack Tanner and Sara Topham as Ann.